marcocrowe/data-analytics-project-template/docs/build-requirements.md

 ***Note: My directory path will be different to your directory path***

 ---
-**Template footnote**
+**Template footnote:**

 This project started from the template <https://github.com/markcrowe-com/data-analytics-project-template>.
 Permission is granted to reproduce for personal and educational use only.
 Commercial copying, hiring, lending is prohibited.
 In all cases this notice must remain intact.
-Author [Mark Crowe](https://github.com/markcrowe-com/) Copyright &copy; 2021, All rights reserved.
+Template Author [Mark Crowe](https://github.com/markcrowe-com/) Copyright &copy; 2021, All rights reserved.